In-patient luxury rehab center in Thailand

 Oppositional defiant disorder (ODD) is a childhood behavioral pattern indicated by disruptive behavior.
 A child with ODD displays a longstanding pattern of argumentative and defiant behavior, vindictiveness, an angry mood, and a short temper.

-Estimates show ODD affects 2% to 11% of children in the United States.
+Estimates show ODD affects 2% to 11% of children in the United States, as per an article titled, “Oppositional Defiant Disorder (ODD)” last reviewed in May 2022 by the Cleveland Clinic.
 The prevalence declines with increasing age.

-Like other disorders, ODD usually develops due to a combination of several factors including personality, temper, environment, and genes.
-Differences in brain areas that regulate social behaviors, problem-solving, empathy, and impulse control could also contribute to the development of ODD.
+Like other disorders, oppositional defiant disorder usually develops due to a combination of several factors including personality, temper, environment, and genes.
+Differences in brain areas that regulate social behaviors, problem-solving, empathy, and impulse control further contribute to the development of ODD.

 Effects of ODD include lack of friendships, social isolation, school problems, and inability to develop meaningful relationships.